Thermal and Magnetic effects on Bulk Viscosity in Binary Neutron Star Mergers: Introduction

 Neutron Stars (NS) are compact astrophysical objects that contain the densest form of matter in the universe.
 This makes them ideal laboratories to probe the properties of matter at densities beyond nuclear saturation density $n_0$ and where the matter is highly isospin asymmetric~\cite{Glendenning,Schaffner-Bielich_2020}.
 Simulations of explosive events such as neutron star mergers and supernovae require predictions of the dynamical properties of nuclear matter.
 The properties we explore in this work are related to the equilibration of flavor, specifically the rate of ``Urca'' processes, i.e., those that convert neutrons into protons and vice versa.
 In the violent dynamics of binary neutron star mergers and supernovae we expect high-amplitude density oscillations in the kHz frequency range that drive the nuclear matter out of flavor equilibrium \cite{Janka:2006fh,Lentz:2015nxa,Baiotti:2016qnr, Alford:2017rxf,Hanauske:2019qgs, Burrows:2020qrp, Most:2022wgo}.
 Previous work has shown that the re-equilibration of flavor (i.e., beta equilibration of the proton fraction) via Urca processes can produce strong bulk viscous damping of these oscillations \cite{Alford:2017rxf, Alford:2019qtm, Alford:2020lla, Most:2021zvc, Alford:2021lpp, Alford:2022ufz, Most:2022yhe, Alford:2023uih}.
 Urca rates are also important for calculations of the cooling of hot proto-neutron stars and merger remnants via neutrino emission.
 The main thrust of this paper is to explore the effect of magnetic fields on Urca rates.

-Neutron stars have been observed to have strong magnetic fields ($B \sim 10^9{-}10^{12}\,\G$).
-Magnetars have been observed to have ultra-strong surface magnetic fields as large as $B\sim10^{15}\,\G$ and could potentially have even higher interior magnetic fields \cite{Mereghetti:2015asa, Kaspi:2017fwg, Konar:2017kty, Esposito:2018gvp}.
-Moreover, merger simulations indicate that magnetic fields are amplified during the merger and the remnant can be strongly magnetized \cite{Harding:2006qn, Lorimer:2008se, Kiuchi:2015sga, Ciolfi:2017uak, Ciolfi:2020cpf}.
+Neutron stars have been observed to have strong magnetic fields ($B \approx 10^9{-}10^{12}\,\G$).
+Magnetars have been observed to have ultra-strong surface magnetic fields as large as $B\approx10^{15}\,\G$ and could potentially have even higher interior magnetic fields \cite{Mereghetti:2015asa, Kaspi:2017fwg, Konar:2017kty, Esposito:2018gvp}.
+Moreover, merger simulations indicate that magnetic fields are amplified during the merger and the remnant can be strongly magnetized \cite{Harding:2006qn, Lorimer:2008se, Kiuchi:2015sga, Ciolfi:2017uak, Ciolfi:2020cpf, Aguilera-Miret:2020dhz, Aguilera-Miret:2025nts, Neuweiler:2025klw, Reboul-Salze:2024jst}.
+Recent calculations, e.g.~see \cite{Aguilera-Miret:2020dhz, Aguilera-Miret:2025nts, Neuweiler:2025klw}, show that the rapid amplification of the magnetic field to volume averaged values of $10^{16}$ G is a robust outcome of BNS merger simulations, and support the presence of locally higher magnetic fields exceeding $10^{17}$ G. It has been shown in \cite{Reboul-Salze:2024jst} that the Taylor-Spruit dynamo mechanism can amplify magnetic fields to $10^{17}$ G in the post-merger remnant, which is a hyper-massive neutron star.
+Increasing resolution may further increase the field.
 It is therefore important to consistently include magnetic field effects when calculating the properties of nuclear matter for inclusion in simulations of mergers or supernovae.

 In our calculations, we assume that nuclear matter is transparent to neutrinos, i.e., the neutrino mean free path is not much smaller than the size of the neutron star.
 This is a reasonable approximation at temperatures $T\lesssim 10\,\MeV$ \cite{ Sawyer:1975js, Sawyer:1978qe, Haensel:1987zz, Roberts:2016mwj,Alford:2018lhf}.
 Such temperatures are easily attained in supernovae \cite{Pons:1998mm, Janka:2006fh, Lentz:2015nxa, Burrows:2020qrp} and binary neutron star mergers \cite{Hanauske:2019qgs, Most:2022wgo}.
 In this regime the relevant Urca processes are neutron decay (nd) and electron capture (ec):